Category Archives: Greek Royals

 After many years of upheaval, Greece once again restored the monarchy in 1935 with King George II returning to the throne.
 The following year, George and Marie returned to Greece for the first time in 16 years, to attend the reburial ceremonies at Tatoi for the remains of King Constantine I, Queen Sophie, and Queen Olga.
 Upon returning to France, George learned of his son’s relationship with Irina Ovchinnikova – a twice-divorced Russian commoner.
 Despite his renouncement of the relationship, Peter and Irina married in 1939 – a fact that George and Marie learned from the newspapers.
 George was furious and refused any further contact with his son.
 1939 also saw the death of George’s beloved uncle, Prince Valdemar.

-Following World War II, George returned to Paris and often represented his nephew, King Paul, on official visits and functions throughout Europe.
+Following World War II, George returned to Paris and often represented his nephew, King Paul, on official visits and functions.
 In 1947, he attended the funeral of King Christian X of Denmark and the wedding of his nephew, Philip Mountbatten (formerly Prince Philippos of Greece) to the future Queen Elizabeth II of the United Kingdom.
 In September 1948, he attended the enthronement ceremony of Queen Juliana of the Netherlands, and in December was named as one of the godparents of Prince Charles, his great-nephew.
 In 1949, he returned to Denmark, where he was much loved, for a lavish celebration of his 80th birthday.
-At that time, King Frederik IX of Denmark appointed him Admiral of the Danish Fleet – an honor which meant very much to George, as his uncle Valdemar had held that position as well.
+At that time, King Frederik IX of Denmark appointed him Admiral of the Danish Fleet, an honor that was very meaningful to George because his uncle Valdemar had held that position.

-Over the next few years, George worked on his memoirs – ‘The Cretan Drama: The Memoirs of HRH Prince George of Greece’ – which were published after his death.
+Over the next few years, George worked on his memoirs ‘The Cretan Drama: The Memoirs of HRH Prince George of Greece’, published after his death.
 In one of his last major royal appearances, Prince George and his wife represented the Greek Royal Family at the 1953 coronation of Queen Elizabeth II of the United Kingdom, his niece by marriage.
-The photo above shows Prince George and Princess Marie (center of the photo in his robes of the Order of the Bath), in the procession led by his sister-in-law Princess Alice and her daughters, sons-in-law and several grandchildren.
+The photo above shows Prince George and Princess Marie (center of the photo in his robes of the Order of the Bath), in the procession led by his sister-in-law Princess Alice, her daughters, sons-in-law, and several grandchildren.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.